Record and edit drum tracks

 To make sure multi-track drums are time aligned when you record and edit them, create a group for the drum tracks, record and edit the drum tracks as a group, then flatten and merge the takes after you've finished recording and editing.

 Create a group

-You should create a group for the drum tracks before you record the tracks, but you can do this afterward if necessary.
+You should create a group for the drum tracks before you record the tracks, but you can do this afterwards if necessary.
 However, you need to create the group before you start editing the drum tracks.

 - Choose Logic Pro > Preferences > Advanced, select Show Advanced Tools, then select Audio.

-- Click the Group slot in the channel strip of one of the drum tracks, the choose a new group from the menu such as “Group 1: (new)”
+- Click the Group slot in the channel strip of one of the drum tracks, the choose a new group from the menu, such as “Group 1: (new)”.

 - To rename the group, double-click the group name at the top of the Groups inspector.